intel/llvm/sycl/doc/design/CommandGraph.md

 A command-buffer is expected to be submitted multiple times.
-Consequently, we need to ensure that L0 events associated with graph commands have not been signalled by a previous execution.
-These events are therefore reset to the unsignalled state before running the actual graph associated commands.
+Consequently, we need to ensure that L0 events associated with graph commands have not been signaled by a previous execution.
+These events are therefore reset to the non-signaled state before running the actual graph associated commands.
 Note that this reset is performed in the prefix and not in the suffix to avoid additional synchronization w.r.t profiling data extraction.